fyne-io/docs.fyne.io/explore/translations.md

 }
 ```

-Each file can be most easily loaded using the Go `embed` feature - place each of the files in a directory called "translation" and then define them simply as:
+Each file can be most easily loaded using the Go `embed` feature - place each of the files in a directory called `translation` and then define them simply as:

 ```go
 //go:embed translation